 - Attend church regularly.
-Hebrews 10:25 encourages us to attend church regularly, as Christians and so does a host of other Scriptures (You can check out a few here).
-According to the U.K.’s Spectator Health website, research articles have indicated that regular religious service attendance is associated with a 30 per cent reduction in depression, a five-fold reduction in the likelihood of suicide, and a 30 per cent reduction in mortality, over 16 years of follow-up.
+Hebrews 10:25 encourages us to attend church regularly, as Christians, and so does a host of other Scriptures (You can check out a few here).
+According to the U.K.’s Spectator Health website, research articles have indicated that regular religious service attendance is associated with a 30 percent reduction in depression, a five-fold reduction in the likelihood of suicide, and a 30 percent reduction in mortality, over 16 years of follow-up.

 - Attend a Bible study.
-Not only does regular Bible study attendance enhance your understanding of God’s word, which I’ll get to in a moment, but if gives you a place to be regularly, giving you accountability, fighting isolation, and posing an opportunity to forge new and meaningful friendships with those who have similar views.
+Not only does regular Bible study attendance enhance your understanding of God’s word, which I’ll get to in a moment, but it gives you a place to be regularly, giving you accountability, fighting isolation, and posing an opportunity to forge new and meaningful friendships with those who have similar views.

 - Read and meditate on the word of God.
 God’s word is life.
 It’s truth.
 It’s how God speaks.
 It’s who He is on paper.
 The Creator of your soul, the One who knows your mind and thoughts, inspired the words on every page.
 If you want to battle depression successfully, learn to think the way God thinks.
 Learn to speak the way He does.
 Learn the truth about who He says you are through His words.